azimuth-cloud/zenith/README.md

 The Zenith client establishes a secure tunnel with a Zenith server and ensures that traffic received over that tunnel is forwarded to the proxied service.

+The Zenith client has two subcommands - `init` and `connect`.
+The `init` command is responsible for generating an SSH identity (if required) and uploading the public key to the Zenith registrar using the token it receives from the broker - this is a one-time operation.
+The `connect` command then uses the SSH identity from `init` to establish a secure tunnel over which traffic can flow to the proxied service.

 ### Container image

 The Zenith client is made available on [GitHub Packages](https://github.com/features/packages)